nhthn/oddvoices/README.md

 ## Recording a corpus

+**Note: these instructions are incomplete/incorrect, do not attempt yet.**

 In a quiet recording environment, record singing all words in order.
 I recommend using a pop filter if possible to prevent overly loud plosives.
-With 350 words and a few seconds each, you'll need to set aside 20-30 minutes total.
+With 750 words and a few seconds each, you'll need to set aside about an hour total.
 To minimize fatigue, take breaks and record in multiple sessions.

 All words should be sung in monotone.
 Pick a note in a comfortable register where you can safely avoid cracks, vocal fries, and other artifacts, and (importantly) keep that note fixed through the entire corpus.
 Minor pitch deviations within 50 cents or so are not likely to be a problem.
 It is fine to do multiple takes for a word.